Virtual vector bundles and graded Thom spectra: The homotopy theory of -spaces

 We shall be more interested in a certain localization of the level model structure and say that a map of $\cW$-spaces $X\to Y$ is a \begin{itemize} \item $\cW$-equivalence if the induced map of homotopy colimits $X_{h\cW}\to Y_{h\cW}$ is a weak homotopy equivalence, \item $\cW$-fibration if it is a level fibration and the diagram

 is homotopy cartesian for any morphism $(m_1,m_2)\to (n_1,n_2)$ in $\cW$, \item $\cW$-cofibration if it is a cofibration in the level model structure. \end{itemize}

 \begin{proposition} The $\cW$-equivalences, $\cW$-fibrations, and $\cW$-cofibrations specify a cofibrantly generated proper model structure on $\Top^{\cW}$. \end{proposition} We shall refer to this as the \emph{$\cW$-model structure} on $\Top^{\cW}$.
 The $\cW$-cofibrations will usually be referred to simply as cofibrations.
-The proof of the proposition will be based on the following lemma.
+The proof of the proposition is based on the following lemma.
 It is a variant of~\cite[Proposition 4.4]{Rezk_SS-simplicial} that applies to continuous functors $\cW \to \Top$ as opposed to functors defined only on discrete indexing categories. \begin{lemma} Let $X \to Y$ be a map in $\Top^{\cW}$ such that the left hand square in is homotopy cartesian for every morphism $[m,\sigma_1,\sigma_2]\colon (m_1,m_2) \to (n_1,n_2)$ in $\cW$.
-Then the right hand square is homotopy cartesian for every object $(m_1,m_2)$ in $\cW$. \end{lemma} \begin{proof} We may assume without loss of generality that $(m_1,m_2)$ has degree $0$, since for any object $(m_1,m_2)$, restricting $X \to Y$ along the homotopy cofinal functor $(m_2,m_1)\oplus(-) \colon \cW \to \cW$ reduces the statement to the degree $0$ case.
-Next we use the identification of $\cW_{\{0\}}$ with the Grothendieck construction $\VintO$ from Lemma~\ref{lem:VintO-W0-equivalence} and view $X$ and $Y$ as $\VintO$-diagrams.
-By Proposition~\ref{prop:Grothendieck-hocolim-equivalence} it now suffices to show that the outer square in the commutative diagram
+Then the right hand square is homotopy cartesian for every object $(m_1,m_2)$ in $\cW$. \end{lemma} \begin{proof} Suppose first that $(m_1,m_2)$ has the form $(m,d\oplus m)$ for $d\geq 0$.
+By Proposition~\ref{prop:Grothendieck-hocolim-equivalence} it suffices to show that the outer square in the commutative diagram

 is homotopy cartesian for every $m\geq 0$.
-Here the left hand square is homotopy cartesian by~\cite[Theorem 7.6]{May-classifying}, whereas the right hand square is homotopy cartesian by the version of the lemma for discrete indexing categories, see~\cite[Proposition~4.4]{Rezk_SS-simplicial} and~\cite[Lemma~6.12 and Remark~6.13]{Sagave-S_diagram}. \end{proof}
+Here the left hand square is homotopy cartesian by~\cite[Theorem 7.6]{May-classifying}, whereas the right hand square is homotopy cartesian by the version of the lemma for discrete indexing categories, see~\cite[Proposition~4.4]{Rezk_SS-simplicial} and~\cite[Lemma~6.12 and Remark~6.13]{Sagave-S_diagram}.
+The proof when $(m_1,m_2)$ has the form $(d\oplus m,m)$ is completely analogous. \end{proof}